-To request a leave of absence from the Donaghey Scholars Program, the Scholar must write a letter, which can be sent electronically, to the Program Director.
+To request a leave of absence from the Donaghey Scholars Honors Program, the Scholar must write a letter, which can be sent electronically, to the Program Director.
 The letter should briefly explain the circumstances and include the Scholar’s planned timeline for return.
-Once the request is approved by the Director, the letter will be placed in the Scholar’s file and can serve as evidence that the student can return in good standing or indicate that the student must be readmitted by the Donaghey Scholars Program Policy Council.
+Once the request is approved by the Director, the letter will be placed in the Scholar’s file and can serve as evidence that the student can return in good standing or indicate that the student must be readmitted by the Donaghey Scholars Honors Program Policy Council.

 Note that a withdrawal from the semester requires the approval of the Program Director and that to withdraw without permission could result in a loss of funding.

 RETURNING FROM LEAVE

 When a Scholar is ready to return from leave, the process will somewhat vary based on the type of leave taken.

 Planned Leave: The Scholar simply needs to notify the Director in writing of the expected date of return.